microsoft/onnxruntime/docs/readme.md

-This folder contains docs for the development of ONNX Runtime.
+This folder primarily contains docs for the development of ONNX Runtime.

 ## Documentation on using ONNX Runtime can be found at https://onnxruntime.ai/docs
+The source for these is at https://github.com/microsoft/onnxruntime/tree/gh-pages/docs